Facial Fat Grafting Procedure – Dermal Fillers in Barrie

-Who is a candidate for Facial Micro-Fat Grafting?
+Who is a candidate for Facial Fat Grafting?

 Over time, your face may have lost volume due to aging.
 If so, you are most likely a good candidate for this procedure.
-Micro-fat grafting can restore the lost volume to your face and can be used to enhance your cheek bones or chin, shape and frame the bone around your eyes, raise your eyebrows, shape your nose, fill nasal labial folds, restore fullness to your lips, correct scars, and rejuvenate the skin.
+Facial fat grafting can restore the lost volume to your face and can be used to enhance your cheek bones or chin.
+Fat injection can shape and frame the bone around your eyes, raise your eyebrows and shape your nose.
+Transferred fat cells will fill nasal labial folds, restore fullness to your lips, correct scars, and rejuvenate the skin.

-Micro-Fat Grafting procedures vary according to the individual need(s) of the patient and also according to the area(s) to be treated.
-Micro-Fat Grafting can be performed under either a general or local anaesthetic with sedation, depending on the individual patient’s requirements.
+Facial Fat Grafting procedures vary according to the individual need(s) of the patient and also according to the area(s) to be treated.
+Micro-Fat Grafting (Facial Fat Grafting) is a surgical procedure, that can be performed under either a general or local anaesthesia with sedation, depending on the individual patient’s requirements.

 Dr. Dickie harvests the patient’s fat from area(s) with excess fat.
 This is typically the tummy, flanks, or thighs.
 Harvesting the fat can also depend on the preferred area(s) of the patient, the volume of fat required, and the quality of the fat.
 It is important when harvesting fat to avoid creating a defect in the donor area.
 Dr. Dickie may advise you to wear a compression garment after harvesting the fat.

 Fat harvesting is done using a small syringe, and then is prepared and placed in other small syringes for the injection(s).
 The area(s) to be contoured are anaesthetized, then the fat is injected in tiny amounts.
 This is mostly in the deep layer, next to the bone if possible, so that visibility or palpability is not an issue.
 The deep layer of placement also improves the percentage of fat survival.
 A small cannula is used so that small packets of fat are placed which can easily take on a new blood supply necessary for survival of the graft.